-(Tampering of over the Internet when the TOE communicates with the Communication CS.
-Information on the [Additional remarks] The communication data contains Internet) the maintenance service information such as billing information, failure information,, and firmware for updating.
-T.ACCESS Unauthorised TOE users may perform the TOE (Unauthorised Access) operation that is authorised only for general user or administrator.
-General user may accidentally exploit the Security Management Functions permitted for administrator.
+(Spoofing on the is not provided by RICOH COMPANY, LTD., install Internet) device firmware in the registered device, or send malicious programs such as a virus into the LAN.
+T.INTERNET Attackers may disclose or tamper communication data (Tampering of sent over the Internet when the TOE communicates Communication with the CS.
+Information on the [Additional remarks] The communication data contains Internet) the maintenance service information such as billing information, failure information, and firmware for updating.
+T.ACCESS Unauthorised persons may perform a TOE operation (Unauthorised Access) such as viewing the information collected from devices that is authorised only for general user or administrator.
+The general user may accidentally use the Security Management Functions that is authorised only for the administrator.